JFrandon/COMP310OS/Readme.txt

 	4 - Shell memory Full (Can't allocate new name->value pair) 5 - Script file does not exist
-	6 - Variable to be printed does not exist in memory 10 - Script exited without error
+	6 - Variable to be printed does not exist in memory
+	7 - Could not open one of the programs for exec command 8 - Could not load one of the programs for exec command (RAM full) 9 - Could not start execution (Cpu already executing programs / recursion using exec not permitted) 10 - Script exited without error